-Our water quality experts know how to properly assess your home’s water, listen to your concerns, and recommend the best solutions to improve the quality of your water.
+Our plumbing experts know how to properly assess your home’s water quality, listen to your concerns, and recommend the best solutions to improve the quality of your water.
 Our water quality analysis will identify problems such as hard water, chlorine, and total dissolved solids (TDS).
 We test for:

 - Hydrogen Sulfide

 - Total Dissolved Solids (TDS)

 - Ferrous Iron

 Are you ready to find out what’s in your water?

 Water hardness is the amount of dissolved calcium and magnesium in the water — hard water is high in both calcium and magnesium.
 The reason you can feel the difference on your skin is because soap reacts with the calcium to form soap scum.
 This results in the need for more soap or detergent to get things clean.
 And that’s where the term “hardness” came from… it’s hard to wash in.

 Hard water can cause problems in your home such as:

 - Clothes can look gray and dingy because of reduced “sudsing” action.

 - Clothes don’t last as long because of the harsh minerals in hard water.